+"Hey Siri, find cheap food."
 Consumer spending is weakening as sky-high inflation forces shoppers to tighten their belts.
-What can retailers do to keep customers?
+How can brands keep customers?

 With stocks tumbling into a bear market and prices on nearly everything continuing to soar, the economy is in rough shape.
 Experts say bear markets happen periodically and that the economy always bounces back, but that’s not much solace right now.